CEEDLIVE/jsp-thymeleaf-config/README.md

 Template engines are getting more and more popular over the usage of JSP's.
 For Spring applications, mainly Thymeleaf is getting a lot of attention.
 In a lot of samples that are given by Spring, Thymeleaf is used as template engine.

 JSP's have proven their strength in the past, but it also has weaknesses.
 The good thing about JSP's is that it is a standard and you can do almost anything to achieve your goal.
 We are of course talking about using the expression language and not scriptlets (avoid this for obvious reasons).

-When programming, we talk a lot about decoupling.
-Yet when we deploy to an application server (or servlet container), we rely on the fact that the container will run our JSP's as expected.
-For this, you need to ensure that the servlet container in production is exactly the same as when you are programming to be 100% sure everything works as expected (example: tags can behave differently in different tomcat versions).
-Fair enough, that makes sense.
-But if you want to upgrade your server or you want to upgrade from a developer point of view (ex. new version of a framework), suddenly a lot of communication between the infrastructure team and development team needs to happen.
-So we get a tight coupling between the application and the application server itself.
-Tight coupling between development and infrastructure.
-It would be nice to decouple this (or make it at least less coupled)...
+One of the downsides of JSP's is that the JSP's are compiled to java classes at runtime by the servlet container (application server).
+Migrating versions can cause issues between infrastructure and development teams.

-A template engine can offer more benefits than only decoupling.
-But before seeing what they can offer, how do you configure Thymeleaf.
+A template engine can solve this and much more.

+Before seeing what a template engine can offer, how do you configure Thymeleaf.
 Or better yet, how do you configure Thymeleaf next to existing views without breaking them.
 We want a gradual migration.

 ## Configuration ##
 As an example, we will use a standard Spring Boot application.